 How does it work?

-Microneedling is a dermatological procedure used in clinics or at home to stimulate new hair follicle growth and aid thinning hair reversal.
+Microneedling for hair growth is a dermatological procedure used in clinics or at home to stimulate new hair follicle growth and aid thinning hair reversal.
 It’s also a treatment for dermatologic conditions including androgenetic alopecia and alopecia areata.
-It involves fine needles being rolled over the scalp to puncture its external layer.
+Microneedling for hair growth involves fine needles being rolled over the scalp to puncture its external layer.
 These cause micro-injuries to the skin, which trigger a wound-healing response.
 This process then encourages blood flow and nutrients back to the treated scalp.
 It promotes new collagen formation, neovascularization (the formation of new blood vessels) and stem cell growth factor production in the treated areas.

-The use of microneedling promotes new hair growth with or without the use of hair growth stimulants.
-However recent research studies show that improved hair regrowth can occur when using microneedling in conjunction with topically applied stem cell growth factors.
+The use of microneedling for hair growth promotes new hair growth with or without the use of hair growth serum.
+However, recent research studies show that improved hair regrowth can occur when using microneedling in conjunction with topically applied stem cell growth factors.
 These are natural signalling proteins that can boost the hair regeneration process.
 Skinara® Stem Cell Growth Factor Hair Growth Serum incorporates advances in hair follicle science to provide 350+ different stem cell growth stimulants to the scalp.

 A skin (or derma) roller delivers these supplementary growth stimulants deep into the scalp.
 This method of application ensures the penetration of the Serum, enhancing deep follicular stimulation to help spur hair growth.